Sunset Rollercoaster: 2017–2019: Rise In Popularity

-The band played at the Summer Sonic music festival in Japan in 2011.
+In 2017, a YouTuber named Alona Chemerys uploaded Sunset Rollercoaster's tracks like My Jinji and New Drug.
+After her upload the songs went popular on social media Like My Jinji with over 15 Million Views on YouTube and over 100 Million Streams on Spotify.During the early years their Bossa Nova album was recognized which helped the band played at the Summer Sonic music festival in Japan in 2011.
 After their hiatus, they performed at SummerStage in Central Park, New York City, as part of the Taiwanese Waves music festival in 2017.
 They recorded a live studio session at Audiotree in 2018, the first Taiwanese band to do so.
-The band toured North America as part of the "Business Trip Tour" in 2018.
+The band toured North America as part of the "Business Trip Tour" in 2019.